MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 > [!NOTE]
 >
 > Login with managed identity is only supported for self-hosted runners on Azure virtual machines.
-For other users, please refer to [Sign in with OpenID Connect](connect-from-azure-oidc.md) or [Sign in with a service principal and secret](connect-from-azure-secret.md).
+For other uses, please refer to [Sign in with OpenID Connect](connect-from-azure-oidc.md) or [Sign in with a service principal and secret](connect-from-azure-secret.md).

 ## Prerequisites